daenney/gdq/README.md

 You can `go get` the library, or `git clone` and then run a `go build` followed by a `go test ./...` to ensure everything is OK.

-You can build the CLI using `go build -trimpath -o gdqctl cmd/gdqcli/*.go` or install it directly using `go install github.com/daenney/gdq/v2/cmd/gdqcli`.
+You can build the CLI using `go build -trimpath -o gdqcli cmd/gdqcli/*.go` or install it directly using `go install github.com/daenney/gdq/v3/cmd/gdqcli`.
 See `go help install` for where the binaries will end up.

-To embed the version, commit and date at build time you'll need to add `-X main.version=VERSION -X main.commit=SHA -X main.date=DATE` and compute the right values yourself.

 ## Contributing